oVirt/ovirt-site/source/engine/jmx-support.html.md

 ### Interactive/cli session

-Omitting a command from the argument list will open an interactive session.
+Omitting a command from the argument list will open an interactive session

       $JBOSS_HOME/bin/jboss-cli.sh --controller=127.0.0.1:8706 --connect --user=admin@internal